-1.1 The BrainScale System
+1.1 What is the BrainScale System?

-The BrainScale Wafer System [1], developed and used in the electronic visions Group at Heidelberg University is a neuromorphic hardware implementation.
+The BrainScale Wafer System [1], developed and used in the electronic visions Group at Heidelberg University is a neuromorhic hardware implementation.

-For this thesis the following core components are of importance:
+For this thesis the following core components are of importantance:

-- mixed-signal ASICs, named HICANNs, structured in packs of 8 into Reticles - Control Units for Reticles, short CURE Boards - analog breakout Boards, AnaB for short - and power supply, called Powerlt.
+- the mixed-signal ASICs, named HICANNs, structured in packs of 8 into "Reticles" - the Control Units for Reticles, short CURE Boards - the analog breakout Boards, AnaB for short - and the power supply, called Powerlt.